 All Content Indexing Services Protocol messages MUST return 0x00000000 on success; otherwise, they return a 32-bit nonzero error code that can be either an HRESULT value or an NTSTATUS value (see section 1.8).
-If a buffer is too small to fit a result, a status code of STATUS\INSUFFICIENT\RESOURCES (0xC0000009A) MUST be returned, and the failing operation should be retried with a larger buffer.
+If a buffer is too small to fit a result, a status code of STATUS_INSUFFICIENT_RESOURCES (0xC0000009A) MUST be returned, after which the failing operation is retried with a larger buffer.